GoogleChrome/rendertron/docs/server-setup/nginx.md

     # add more lines for other user agents here
   }
 ```
-In your site configuration, you can use the following to send requests where `$is_bot` is 1 (i.e. the user agent is considered a bot) to Rendertron:
+In your site configuration, you can use the following to send requests where `$is_bot` is 1 to Rendertron:

 ```
 server {